gosuperscript/interval/README.md

 The inclusion or exclusion of the endpoints determines how comparisons behave.
 For example, if an interval is `(1,5)`, calling `$interval->isGreaterThan(1)` will return `true` because 1 is not part of the interval.
 However, if the interval is `[1,5]`, then `$interval->isGreaterThanOrEqualTo(1)` will return `true` since 1 is included.

 Understanding this notation is crucial for interpreting comparison behavior correctly.

+The library also supports unbounded intervals using empty endpoints.
+These are interpreted as extending to infinity:

+- `[a,)` - Left-bounded interval: includes `a` and extends infinitely to the right.
+- `(,b]` - Right-bounded interval: includes `b` and extends infinitely to the left.
+- `(,)`  - Fully unbounded interval: represents all real numbers.

+Internally, unbounded sides are represented using `PHP_INT_MIN` or `PHP_INT_MAX`.

 ### Interval Comparisons